zetavg/chromium-website/site/chromium-os/developer-library/training/codelabs/dynamic-suite-codelab/index.md

 ### Prerequisites

-*   This codelab assumes a full working checkout of the Chromium OS repo.
-To get started with a Chromium OS checkout, see [How to Build Chrome OS "Internally"](https://sites.google.com/a/google.com/chromeos/resources/engineering/how-to-build).
+*   This codelab assumes a full working checkout of the ChromiumOS repo.
+To get started with a ChromiumOS checkout, see [How to Build ChromeOS "Internally"](https://sites.google.com/a/google.com/chromeos/resources/engineering/how-to-build).
 *   This codelab assumes a basic familiarity with use of `git` to stage files and commit changes.